aew2sbee/zenn/books/github-foundations/draft.md

 &gt; https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks

-1. [x] A fork is a personal copy of another user&#39;s repository that lives on your account.
+1. [x] A fork is a personal copy of another user's repository that lives on your account.
 1. [ ] A fork is the place where a branch splits off into at least two other branches.
 1. [ ] A fork is the state of a repository when it is not up to date with the remote repository.
 1. [ ] A fork is a branch that is not up to date with the default branch of the repository.